-A minimum of a second-class Bachelor’s degree in a relevant subject from a UK university, or an overseas qualification of an equivalent standard, and some relevant research experience.
+A minimum of an upper second-class Bachelor’s degree in a relevant subject from a UK university, or an overseas qualification of an equivalent standard.

 Months of entry